• Recipes

 You can make this oat milk eggnog in so many ways!

 • Spiked - omit the rum extract and add in light or dark rum, spiced rum, bourbon, brandy, amaretto, Cointreau, or Scotch whisky to taste once eggnog is cooled.
+If you'd rather try a recipe with rum, check out my rum espresso martini recipe!

 • Chocolate - add ½ cup of unsweetened cocoa powder or a couple packets of hot cocoa mix to add a chocolate twist to this eggnog recipe!